200 South Hamilton Road

 focused on the collection of lodging and sales taxes from short-term rentals,

 with general agreement on those aspects.
-The outstanding issue remains
+The outstanding issue remains the

-or state governments.
+state governments.
 The senator intends to continue stakeholder meetings

 with a goal of reaching a compromise by year’s end.